 USDA Meat and Poultry Hotline For food safety tips and more, call the USDA Meat and Poultry Hotline at 1-888-674-6854.
 The hotline is available year-round Monday through Friday.

 King Author Flour Baking help at 855-371-2253.
-Check their homepage for chat and email support.
+Check their homepage for the chat and email support.

 Sara Lee Pie Hotline is 1-888-914-1247.

 I am skipping the cranberry hotline and some of the various turkey hotlines.
-I’m sorry to pass along the apparent demise of the Reynolds Aluminium Foil Hotline.
-You will just need to guess if you have a foil emergency during the holidays.
+I’m sorry to pass along the apparent demise of the Reynolds Aluminium Foil Hotline, and Betty Crocker Facebook support this year.
+You are on your own if you have a foil or cake mix emergency during the holidays.
+Or email me, I will get back to you in a day or two.

 Let’s have a happy and safe Thanksgivings out there.